alwayslazyboy/bin2dec/readme.md

 ## Bin2Dec

-Converts a binary string to a decimal number.
+Converts a binary number to decimal.